 - Age requirements.
 Nebraska does not have age requirements.

-- Inclusion in the Articles of Organization.
-Member/Manager names and addresses are not required to be listed in the Articles of Organization unless the LLC is providing professional services.
+Inclusion in the Certificate of Organization.
+Member/Manager names and addresses are not required to be listed in the Certificate of Organization.

-You must provide the name and address of your LLC’s Registered Agent in Nebraska.
-The address must be a physical, street address—a post office box won’t do.
-Also, the Registered Agent address will be your Registered Office in Nebraska, which doesn’t need to be a place of its activity in this state.
-Your agent must be available during normal business hours to accept Service of Process and other important legal and tax documents for the business.
+An LLC must maintain an office and agent for service of process in Nebraska.
+The address must be a physical, street address — a post office box won’t do.
+Your agent must be available during normal business hours to receive Service of Process and other important legal and tax documents for the LLC.

-Some states require additional filings or steps at the time of incorporation.
+Some states require additional filings or steps at the time of formation.
 Nebraska requires the following:

 Professional services businesses